musman-uk/portfolio/acknowledgements/README.md

 ## 🤝 Acknowledgements

-A space to recognise the resources, platforms, and inspirations that have shaped this work, written with appreciation and respect, as no portfolio is built in isolation.
-Although I have drawn on supporting tools and influences, the final work has been reviewed and authored by me, and I take full responsibility for its content.
+A space to recognise the resources, platforms, and inspirations that have shaped this portfolio, with appreciation and respect, since no portfolio is created in isolation.
+While I gratefully acknowledge the support that has shaped this portfolio, the work within it has been authored and reviewed by me, and I take full responsibility for it.

 ---